 Your individual risk of side effects in the event of treatment with carbamazepine may be partly explained by genetic variations.

 It is known, for example, that mutations in the HLA-A gene are partly responsible.
-For people of European origin it has been demonstrated that carriers of the HLA-A*3101 gene are genetically predisposed to carbamazepine hypersensitivity.
-HLA-A*3101 positivity, which significantly increases the risk of side effects, is found in around 4 to 10% of the European population.
+It has been demonstrated that carriers of the HLA-A*3101 gene are genetically predisposed to carbamazepine hypersensitivity.
+HLA-A*3101 positivity, which significantly increases the risk of side effects, is found in around 4 to 10% of the European population and in 10 to 20% of the Asian population.

 Studies show that the risk of side effects is roughly 10 times greater in people who are HLA-A*3101 positive.*

-For safety reasons, the CPIC (Clinical Pharmacogenetics Implementation Consortium) recommends not starting a treatment with carbamazepine in the case of patients who are HLA-A*3101 positive.
+For safety reasons, the CPIC and the KNMP recommend not starting a treatment with carbamazepine in the case of patients who are HLA-A*3101 positive.

 How you should ultimately proceed is a decision for an attending doctor.